filipradon/digital-cv/index.md

 ## Engineering Experience

 **Senior Software Engineer (Android Focus)** @ [Ocado Technology](https://www.ocadogroup.com/about-us/ocado-technology/) _(Nov 2019 - Present)_ <br>
-Mobile app for delivery drivers <br>
+My main focus is building mobile app for delivery drivers.
 In almost 3,5 years I’ve learnt:
 - the importance of bulletproof software, and the direct consequences of the bugs and negligence by an on-call support
 - how to work in a cross-functional team with its own mission